nik-rev/EVIL_RUST/README.md

 >
 > **YOU HAVE BEEN WARNED.**

-## Rules of EVIL RUST
+## Rules of Evil Rust

 1. Every function is `unsafe`.
 1. `std` is **forbidden**.
 1. Everything is `mut`.
 1. Everything is `pub`.
 1. References `&` are not allowed.
 Only raw, unsafe pointers are. `*mut` and `*const`.
 1. Cargo is **forbidden**.
-Use `rustc` directly instead.
+Use the compiler directly instead.

-These rules are enforced by our clippy fork: _Evil Clippy_, who has turned to the dark side.
+These rules are automatically enforced by the Evil Rust compiler, `evil-rustc`.

-## Evil Clippy

-Automated tooling like Clippy has come a long way to allow you to write programs in Rust that are both safe, bug-free and idiomatic.
-But who said these rules can't also do the opposite?

-Clippy was forked as `evil-clippy`.
-We wrote a set of custom lints to enforce maximum unsafety and guarantee that EVIL RUST rules are followed properly.

-Rules:

-- `safe_fn`: Enforce all functions be marked with `unsafe`
-- `missing_mut`: Enforce all variables be marked with `mut`
-- `missing_pub`: Enforce all items be marked with `pub`
-- `reference_used`: Disallow references: `&`

 ## Hello World

-Here is "Hello, World!" in EVIL RUST!

-Create `main.rs`:
+Create `hello_world.rs`:

 ```rs
 #![no_std]